.png)

 If you have any queries, or if you'd like to join the network, please contact Dr Catherine Bates at engagementandimpact@tudublin.ie.

-We are proud to announce the launch of our brand-new podcast ‘Engaged Thinking and Research: Conversations.'
-This innovative podcast aims to shine a spotlight on the transformative potential of engaged research and innovation practices and foster meaningful conversations among researchers, practitioners, community partners, and policymakers.
+We have produced an interesting podcast: ‘Engaged Thinking and Research: Conversations.'.
+It aims to shine a spotlight on the transformative potential of engaged research and innovation practices and foster meaningful conversations among researchers, practitioners, community partners, and policymakers.

 ‘What is Engaged Research?’ is a dynamic discussion featuring Sophie Duncan, Co-Director of the National Coordinating Centre for Public Engagement (NCCPE) in the UK, and Professor Catherine Woods, Director of the Physical Activity for Health Research Centre at the University of Limerick, Ireland.
 The conversation is facilitated by Dr Gordon Cooke, Research Impact Lead & Principal Investigator for Engagement and Impact at TU Dublin.